 Jaclyn Kagey Shapes Humanity’s Return to the Moon

-For Jaclyn Kagey, helping astronauts put boots on the Moon is part of her daily work.
-As the Artemis III extravehicular activity lead in NASA’s Flight Operations Directorate, Kagey plays a central role in preparing astronauts for humanity’s return to the lunar surface.
-She helps define how astronauts will work on the Moon, from planning detailed spacewalk […]
+For Jaclyn Kagey, preparing astronauts to put boots on the Moon is part of her daily work.
+As the Artemis extravehicular activity lead in NASA’s Flight Operations Directorate, Kagey plays a central role in preparing astronauts to safely explore the lunar surface.
+During Artemis missions, astronauts will explore the Moon’s South Pole, a region never visited by humans, paving the way for future deep space exploration.
+Kagey helps define […]